GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_infection.rst

 5. Aspirate the coating from the prepared plate and add a half-well volume of the cell solution to each well (e.g., 50 µL/well for a 96-well plate).
 Use the multichannel for easier pipetting.
 6. Add a half-well volume of the virus-media mix to the appropriate wells and pipet to mix.
 Each well should now contain a full well volume of cells, polybrene, virus, and media.
 7. The next day (1 day post-infection, dpi), aspirate and replace with fresh media.
 This is a good time to add any small molecule inducers, if applicable.
 8. Continue culturing cells, observing proper virus precautions.
-Typically, a good end point for flow cytometry is 3 dpi.
+Typically, a good end point for :doc:`flow cytometry </protocols/tc/tc-basics/flow_cytometry>` is 3 dpi.

 .. important::
     Viral particles are no longer present after 3 days AND 2 media changes.
 Use proper :doc:`virus safety </protocols/tc/virus/virus_safety>` until then.